-3.5 Materials
+3.4 Materials

 All materials used in these fire pumps shall be suitable for the intended application.
 At a minimum, the impellers, impeller collet nut, bowl wear rings, water-seal rings, stuffing box gland, gland nut, shaft sleeve, suction strainer, and interior bolts or screws shall be constructed of corrosion resistant materials.
-When casings and impellers are cast of alternate materials, performance and/or pressure tests of sample assemblies of each material may be required.

-3.6 Markings
+3.5 Markings

-- 3.6.1 A permanently-marked, legible, corrosion-resistant nameplate shall be securely attached to the pump, motor or bedplate where it shall be easily visible.
-The nameplate shall include the following information: - manufacturer's name, and address of manufacture; - country of manufacture (if different than above) - model or type designation; - rated capacity;
+- 3.5.1 A permanently marked, legible, corrosion-resistant nameplate shall be securely attached to the pump or bedplate where it shall be easily visible.
+The nameplate shall include the following information:

+- manufacturer's name and address;

+- country of manufacture (if different than above)

+- model or type designation;

+- rated capacity;

-- rated total head; - rated speed; - maximum power required; - impeller diameter(s); - number of stages; - pump serial number; - manufacturer and serial number of the driver; - manufacturer and serial number of the controller; and; - certification agency's mark of conformity. - 3.6.2 Pumps that are packaged or produced at more than one location shall be identified as the product of a particular location. - 3.6.3 An arrow indicating the direction of pump rotation shall be cast into the pump casing.
-A corrosion resistant metal nameplate bearing the arrow shall be considered acceptable if permanently fastened to the fire pump casing. - 3.6.4 The model or type identification shall correspond with the manufacturer's catalog designation and shall uniquely identify the product as certified.
-The manufacturer shall not place this mark on any other product unless covered by a separate agreement. - 3.6.5 The certification agency's mark of conformity shall be displayed visibly and permanently on the product.
-The manufacturer shall not use this mark on any other product unless such product is covered by separate agreement with the certification agency. - 3.6.6 All markings shall be legible and durable.
+- rated total head;

+- rated speed;

+- maximum power required;

+- impeller diameter(s);

+- number of stages;

+- · pump serial number;

+- manufacturer and serial number of the driver;

+- manufacturer and serial number of the controller; and;

+- certification agency's mark of conformity.

+- 3.5.2 Pumps that are packaged or produced at more than one location shall be identified as the product of a particular location.

+- 3.5.3 An arrow indicating the direction of pump rotation shall be cast into the pump discharge head.
+A corrosion resistant metal nameplate bearing the arrow shall be considered acceptable if permanently fastened to the fire pump discharge head.

+- 3.5.4 The model or type identification shall correspond with the manufacturer's catalog designation and shall uniquely identify the product as being certified.
+The manufacturer shall not place this model or type identification on any other product unless covered by a separate certification.

+- 3.5.5 The certification agency's mark of conformity shall be displayed visibly and permanently on the product.
+The manufacturer shall exercise control of this mark as specified by the certification agency and the certification scheme.

+- 3.5.6 All markings shall be legible and durable.

-3.7 Manufacturer's Installation and Operation Instructions
+3.6 Manufacturer's Installation and Operation Instructions

-Maintenance, operation and installation instructions, including any special dimension requirements, shall be furnished by the manufacturer.
+Maintenance, operation and installation instructions, including any special dimensional requirements, shall be furnished by the manufacturer.
 Instructions shall be provided with each fire pump.

-3.8 Calibration
+3.7 Calibration

-- 3.8.1 Each piece of equipment used to verify the test parameters shall be calibrated within an interval determined on the basis of stability, purpose, and usage of the equipment.
+- 3.7.1 Each piece of equipment used to verify the test parameters shall be calibrated within an interval determined on the basis of stability, purpose, and usage.
 A copy of the calibration certificate for each piece of test equipment is required.
-The certificate shall indicate that the calibration was performed against working standards whose calibration is certified and traceable to an acceptable reference standard and certified by an ISO 17025 accredited calibration laboratory.
+The certificate shall indicate that the calibration was performed against working standards whose calibration is certified and traceable to an acceptable reference standard and certified by an ISO/IEC 17025 accredited calibration laboratory.
 The test equipment shall be clearly identified by label or sticker showing the last date of the calibration and the next due date.
-A copy of the service provider's accreditation certificate as an ISO 17025 accredited calibration laboratory should be available. - 3.8.2 When the inspection equipment and/or environment is not suitable for labels or stickers, other methods such as etching of control numbers on the measuring device are allowed, provided documentation is maintained on the calibration status of thus equipment.
+A copy of the service provider's accreditation certificate as an ISO/IEC 17025 accredited calibration laboratory should be available. - 3.7.2 When the inspection equipment and/or environment is not suitable for labels or stickers, other methods such as etching of control numbers on the measuring device are allowed, provided documentation is maintained on the calibration status of thus equipment.